hogbergmarkus/snaps/README.md

 - **ProfilePage**: Displays the profile information along with a feed of the profile owners posts.

 - **ProfileEditForm**: A form for editing profile information.

+## Libraries

+- **Axios**: Used for making requests to my API.

+- **React-bootstrap**: Used for its good set of components, styles and ease of use.

+- **React-router-dom**: Used for routing features, and additional features such as using

+  searchParams, useLocation and useNavigate.
+This was especially helpful in setting up toast notifications.

+  and routing the user between pages.

+- **React-infinite-scroll-component**: Since my API sends paginated data, this was helpful in

+  setting up a continuous feed for the user.